Jacqueline Moore: Final appearances (2013)

-Sporadic appearances and Hall of Fame (2016, 2018, 2024)
+WWE Hall of Fame and sporadic appearances (2016, 2018, 2024)

 On March 14, 2016, it was announced that Moore would be inducted into the WWE Hall of Fame class of 2016.
 At the ceremony on April 2, she was inducted by The Dudley Boyz, and became the first black woman to be inducted.
 The next night at WrestleMania 32, she appeared while she was introduced as part of the 2016 Hall of Fame class.

 On the January 22, 2018, episode of Raw, Jacqueline was honored being "one of the greatest female superstars in the history of WWE" and made a special appearance as part of the 25th anniversary of Raw along with fellow wrestlers and former co-workers; The Bella Twins, Maryse, Kelly Kelly, Lilian Garcia, Torrie Wilson, Michelle McCool, Terri Runnels, Maria Kanellis, and fellow Hall of Famer Trish Stratus.
 On January 28 at the Royal Rumble, Jacqueline made a surprise entrance at number 21 during the first women's Royal Rumble match, in which she was eliminated by Nia Jax.

 Jacqueline appeared at SummerSlam (2024) as a part of the WWE Legends Suite alongside other legends including Diamond Dallas Page and Kevin Nash.

 On September 6, 2024, it was revealed Jacqueline had signed a legends contract, making her an ambassador for WWE.